 Any reading above 12.4 volts means your battery should have enough power to start the engine, but there’s one more battery test we need to do before we call it good.

-Your battery may read 12.65 v fully charged but could still be faulty, the best way to check it, is to load the battery.
+Your battery may read 12.65 v fully charged, but it could still be faulty; the best way to check it is to load the battery.
 The battery should be reading 12.4v minimum before running this test.

-With the voltmeter connected, have a helper turn the key to the start position and check voltage.
+With the voltmeter connected, have a helper turn the key to the start position and check the voltage.
 A healthy battery won’t drop below 9 volts when fully loaded.

 Flat Or Faulty Battery